Westsächsische Hochschule Zwickau: Programs

 The WHZ's programs are divided into three core areas of focus: Technology, Economics and Quality of Life.
 The Technology category is the largest and incorporates a range of engineering disciplines, including many directly related to automotive production.
 The Economics category includes both traditional business administration and management courses as well as interdisciplinary programs such as Business and Engineering or Languages and Business Administration.
 Finally, the Quality of Life category includes a wide range of practical, interdisciplinary programs from various types of Design to applied Heath Sciences and Healthcare Management.
 The WHZ has two core campuses within the city of Zwickau as well as three satellite campuses in the towns of Reichenbach, Schneeberg and Markneukirchen.
 Schneeberg is home to the university's Applied Arts programs, which include Wood Design, Fashion Design and Textile Arts.
 Markneukirchen, historically a centre for musical instrument production, hosts the program in Musical Instrument Construction.
 Reichenbach is home to the Institute for Textile and Leather Technologies.

 Research

 The university supports research efforts in connection with both public funding programs and industry projects, with a focus on applied research to solve practical problems.
-Our industry partnerships mean that we have a strong capacity for knowledge transfer between the academic and business worlds - the WHZ contributes to securing a thriving and innovative business sector in the region while also maintaining a good understanding of current industry needs.
+The industry partnerships mean a strong capacity for knowledge transfer between the academic and business worlds - the WHZ contributes to securing a thriving and innovative business sector in the region while also maintaining a good understanding of current industry needs.

 In addition to professors and students, more than 150 employees work exclusively on projects supported with third-party funding and generate several million Euros annually in nearly 50 unique fields.